-Occasionally, however, channels may list a title as “temporarily unavailable”, available within a certain time frame, or “out of stock.”
+Occasionally, however, online retailers and other channels may list a title as “temporarily unavailable”, available within a certain time frame, or “out of stock.”
 Every retailer has their own method for determining what the availability status of a title is on their website and, as a retailer, they are free to do so.
 It is important to remember that although a website may list your title as unavailable, stores can still order your book.

 As a best practice, we encourage you to establish your title with a full trade discount and with a returnable status to maximize your availability.